box/kube-applier/README.md

 **Optional:**
 * `SERVER` - (string) Address of the Kubernetes API server.
 By default, discovery of the API server is handled by kube-proxy.
 If kube-proxy is not set up, the API server address must be specified with this environment variable (which is then written into a [kubeconfig file](http://kubernetes.io/docs/user-guide/kubeconfig-file/) on the backend).
 Authentication to the API server is handled by service account tokens.
 See [Accessing the Cluster](http://kubernetes.io/docs/user-guide/accessing-the-cluster/#accessing-the-api-from-a-pod) for more info.
-* `BLACKLIST_PATH` - (string) Path to a "blacklist" file which specifies files that should not be applied.
-This path should be absolute (e.g. `/k8s/conf/kube_applier_blacklist`), not relative to `REPO_PATH` (although you may want to check the blacklist file into the repo).
-The blacklist file itself should be a plaintext file, with a file path on each line.
-Each of these paths should be relative to `REPO_PATH` (for example, if `REPO_PATH` is set to `/git/repo`, and the file to be blacklisted is `/git/repo/apps/app1.json`, the line in the blacklist file should be `apps/app1.json`).
 * `POLL_INTERVAL_SECONDS` - (int) Number of seconds to wait between each check for new commits to the repo (default is 5).
 Set to 0 to disable the wait period.
 * <a name="run-interval"></a>`FULL_RUN_INTERVAL_SECONDS` - (int) Number of seconds between automatic full runs (default is 300, or 5 minutes).
 Set to 0 to disable the wait period.
 * `DIFF_URL_FORMAT` - (string) If specified, allows the status page to display a link to the source code referencing the diff for a specific commit. `DIFF_URL_FORMAT` should be a URL for a hosted remote repo that supports linking to a commit hash.
 Replace the commit hash portion with "%s" so it can be filled in by kube-applier (e.g. `https://github.com/kubernetes/kubernetes/commit/%s`).